 Owner Type Selection Dialog

-An Owner property of sources and sinks, such as OptInSourceOwner, specifies a type within the project.
+An Owner property of sources and sinks, such as OptInSourceOwner, specifies a type within the config.
 On these Owner properties, clicking the "..." icon will open the following dialog:

 From here, you can choose which type the property will reference.

-This tab allows you to configure the injection process at the project level.
+This tab allows you to configure the injection process at the config level.

 There are several options available: